dotnetprofessional/LiveDoc/packages/livedoc-mocha/README.md

 This is just a small example of what can be done with LiveDoc-mocha.
 To understand more of what it can do, check out the [API documentation](docs/API.md).

-The class used for this sample wasn't shown for brevity, however you can find the example [source code here](_src/test/Sample/Example.Spec.ts).
+The class used for this sample wasn't shown for brevity, however you can find the example [source code here](_src/test/Sample/Tutorial/Tutorial.Spec.ts).
+This Spec is also part of the [Tutorial](docs/Tutorial.md) documentation.

 ## Installing
 This library builds off the mocha.js library as a custom ui.
 To setup, follow these steps.